 There are also a few problems that you may run into when you're done depilating your pubic hair.
 These can either occur naturally, or they can be the result of poor shaving technique, but you're going to want to get these minor pubic hair problems sorted out to keep the area looking fresh.

 Keep in mind that none of these are major issues unless they get more severe, so they may end up causing discomfort, but they won't be threatening.
-Problems like ingrown hairs can ruin the aesthetics of your freshly manscaped pubic hairs and rashes are simply itchy and irritating.
+Problems like ingrown hairs can ruin the aesthetics of your freshly groomed pubic hairs, and rashes are simply itchy and irritating.

 The best thing you can do when you come across an ingrown hair is to massage it with warm water daily until it stops bothering you.
 You'll also want to refrain from shaving while you have ingrown hairs, as that will also increase the risk of infection.

-Bumps can also get annoying after you’re done shaving, and there are a few ways to avoid them popping up in the first place.
-To start, you may want to try using an electric razor (like our Lawn Mower 2.0) instead of a manual one, as this can help cut down on the occurrence of bumps.
+Bumps can also get annoying after you're done shaving, and there are a few ways to avoid them popping up in the first place.
+To start, you may want to try using an electric razor (like The Lawn Mower 4.0 trimmer) instead of a manual one, as this can help cut down on the occurrence of bumps.